-Using any points and miles you've got saved up is the perfect way to see more for less as the world opens up and travel gets back to normal.
-We've been sending more award alerts than ever to our Thrifty Traveler Premium members, from dirt-cheap Delta SkyMiles flash sales to lie-flat business class seats using miles to Europe and beyond next year.
+We've been sending more award alerts than ever to our Thrifty Traveler Premium members.
+That includes a resurgence of dirt-cheap Delta SkyMiles flash sales as well as an unprecedented amount of award space to book lie-flat business class seats using miles to Europe, Asia, and even Australia for a trip next year.

-Tempting though it may be to keep hoarding miles and watch your balance grow, remember: Points and miles are not an investment.
+Tempting though it may be to keep hoarding miles, remember: Points and miles are not an investment.
 The longer you hang onto them, the less valuable they'll get as airlines and hotel chains alike keep tweaking their systems to give travelers less bang for their buck when cashing in points.

 Keep reading to see why it's time to shake off the dust and put those miles to use.